avinaashrkadam/FirstDemoRepo/README.md

 # FirstDemoRepo
-This is my first demo Repository
+This is my first Git Repository
+Author - Avinash Kadam